paraglider-project/paraglider/docs/source/examples/multicloud.rst

 3. Log into VM A and try to ping VM B. The ping should fail.

+    * You can log into the VM using the serial console in-browser tool from Azure to avoid having to change the permit list.

 4. Set the permit list on VM B to allow pings from VM A.

     .. code-block:: console